KShewengerz/ng4-task-management-app/README.md

 # task-management-system
-A system that handles your tasks.
+An application that helps you manage your tasks.

 #### Main dev tools used: